d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

 ## Check e-mails sent by backend

-- [ ] Send an invitation (data) request from one of the dev servers and check if the e-mail to info@dataland.com contains the right attachments and is displayed correctly.
+- [ ] Send an invitation (data) request from one of the dev servers and check if the e-mail to info@dataland.com contains the right attachments and is displayed correctly..

 ## Check RabbitMQ dead letter queue and disk space